notmarializ/Covid-prediction/README.md

 ## Repository Contents

 ### Code
-The repository contains the following code files:

-1. `data_preprocessing.ipynb`: Jupyter Notebook for data preprocessing steps.
-2. `model_training.ipynb`: Jupyter Notebook for training various machine learning models.
-3. `final_model.ipynb`: Jupyter Notebook for the implementation of our final model architecture.
+This section contains the code for our project, including data preprocessing, model training, and implementation of the final model architecture.
+Feel free to explore the codebase to understand our approach and methodologies.

 ### Models
 We experimented with various models including: